sui-kee/HEY/README.md

 ## Getting Started

--First clone this -https://github.com/sui-kee/hey_api- repo.
+- First clone this -https://github.com/sui-kee/hey_api- repo.
--And clone this HEY repo in your manchine.
+- And clone this HEY repo in your manchine.
--run hey_api for api by using (node server.js or npm start) command ( mongo db may not connect due to location restriction :) )
+- run hey_api for api by using (node server.js or npm start) command ( mongo db may not connect due to location restriction :) )
 - run hey project by using ( npm run dev or npm run preview).
 - do not forget to install packages( npm i )
 ```bash